Aquino & Abunda Tonight

-Aquino & Abunda Tonight is a Philippine primetime entertainment news program broadcast by ABS-CBN, hosted by Kris Aquino and Boy Abunda.
-It aired weeknights from 10:00pm to 10:15pm (Philippine Standard Time) on the network's Primetime Bida evening block.
-The show also serves as a reunion for the host tandem three years after they did SNN: Showbiz News Ngayon.
+Aquino & Abunda Tonight is a Philippine television talk show broadcast by ABS-CBN.
+Hosted by Kris Aquino and Boy Abunda.
+It aired on the network's Primetime Bida line up from February 10, 2014 to September 25, 2015, and was replaced by Tonight with Boy Abunda.
+The show also serves as a reunion for the host tandem three years after they did in SNN: Showbiz News Ngayon.

 Timeslot change

 In July 2015, the show moved to a later time slot at 10:45pm Philippine Standard Time to exchange time slots with Pinoy Big Brother: 737.

 Format

 A run-down of daily top stories, with topics raging from entertainment, lifestyle and politics.
 The program promises to deliver its segments "from layman's point of view", and with perspectives on how certain issues can affect viewers' daily lives.